 The University takes academic integrity issues very seriously as it sits at the core of its reputation.
 As a student, you are expected to present work that is your own, with all sources and references to other pieces of work properly acknowledged.
 If you are ever involved in an academic integrity matter, talking to SAO early in the process is your best option.

-The University has in place an academic review process to identify students at risk of failing.
-The aim is to have an early intervention strategy to help you maintain satisfactory progress in your course.
+The University has in place an academic review process to identify students based on their results who are experiencing difficulty progressing through their degree.
+The aim is to have an early intervention strategy to help you improve and maintain satisfactory progress in your course.

 SAOs can assist you in understanding these formal procedures and support you along the process.